Visitor Information

 - Dr. Kyle Fortinsky, Regional Colorectal Screening/GI Endoscopy Lead

-Simcoe Muskoka Regional Cancer Program's Patient and Family Advisory Council (PFAC)
+Cancer Program's Patient and Family Advisory Council (PFAC)

 Our passion and purpose

-At the Simcoe Muskoka Regional Cancer Program, we would like to partner with patients and family members to enhance the quality of care and services we provide.
+At the Hudson Regional Cancer Program, we would like to partner with patients and family members to enhance the quality of care and services we provide.
 Through PFAC, we hope to not only have a platform for patients to share their ideas but also to engage patients and family on quality improvement initiatives we plan to roll-out for the program.

 Check out our brochure for more information on us and how you can be part of this great group!